sagarjaink/apify-mcp-server/README.md

 This server enables interaction with one or more Apify Actors that can be defined in the MCP Server configuration.

 The server can be used in two ways:
-- 🇦 **Apify MCP Server Actor**: runs an HTTP server with MCP protocol via Server-Sent Events.
+- 🇦 **Apify MCP Server Actor**: runs an HTTP server with MCP and can be accessed via Server-Sent Events (SSE).
-- ⾕ **Apify MCP Server Stdio**: provides support for the MCP protocol via standard input/output stdio.
+- ⾕ **Apify MCP Server Stdio**: runs the server locally with MCP via standard input/output (stdio).

+You can test the MCP server using [Tester MCP Client](https://apify.com/jiri.spilka/tester-mcp-client)

 # 🎯 What does Apify MCP server do?